skrrtn/Multi-Chat-Viewer-DotNet/README.md

 - **Channel Statistics**: Monitor message counts, database sizes, and last activity times in the Followed Channels window
 - **Message Persistence**: All messages are automatically saved to local SQLite databases (when logging is enabled)

+## Configuration

+The application uses a single unified configuration file called `appsettings.json` that stores all settings in one convenient location:

+- **Followed Channels**: List of channels you're monitoring, including their logging preferences
+- **User Filters**: Blacklisted users that are filtered from chat and database logging
+- **Channel Settings**: Per-channel preferences like logging enabled/disabled status

+The configuration file is automatically created and managed by the application.
+You don't need to manually edit it, but it's stored in JSON format for easy backup or transfer between systems.

+**Configuration File Location:**
+- The `appsettings.json` file is created in the same directory as the application executable
+- All settings are automatically saved when you make changes through the UI
+- The file is human-readable JSON format for easy inspection or backup

 ## Technical Details

 ### Twitch IRC Connection